SvenBroeckling/phasesix-rulebook/published/character_en.md

 To accomplish a Phase Six adventure, each player creates a character to play in the adventure.
 The character's life is represented entirely on his character sheet, which contains all the relevant stats.

-The chapter *Creating a Character* explains exactly how to create a new character.
+The chapter [[chapter-create-a-character|Create a Character]] explains exactly how to create a new character.
 This part will deal with the basic characteristics that make up a character in Phase Six.

 ### Persona